ScottJWalter/tasker-youtube-pushover/README.md

 ## Installing

-As this is a [**Tasker Project**][20] file, with the profiles and tasks bundled up into a single XML file, installation is straightforward (assuming the prerequisites above have been satisfied):
+As this is a [**Tasker Project**][20] file, with the profiles and tasks bundled up into a single XML file, installation is straightforward (assuming the prerequisites above have been satisfied), and can be performed in 2 ways:

+### Method 1:  Via TaskerNet (easiest)

+1. Click [this link][100] from your android device's browser.
+It will open the TaskerNet page for this project.
+2. Follow the instructions on the page to complete the import.

+### Method 2:  Via Github (this repo)

 1. [Download the XML file][21] to your device.
 2. Launch Tasker